italomaia/model_mommy/README.md

 ## Note 2

-A field with blank=True or declared default value has a 25% chance of being left blank or with the default value.
+A field with blank=True or with a declared default value has a 25% chance of being left blank or with the default value.
 Same behavior goes for fields with null=True.

 ## Not so Basic Usage